SHTOOLS/SHTOOLS/src/fdoc/shexpandlsq.md

 :   The weights to be applied in a weighted least squares inversion.

 `g` : input, real(dp), dimension (`nmax`, `(lmax+1)**2`)
-:   The matrix G that is used when performing the least squares inversion
+:   The data kernel matrix G that is used when performing the least squares inversion.

 `exitstatus` : output, optional, integer(int32)
 :   If present, instead of executing a STOP when an error is encountered, the variable exitstatus will be returned describing the error.
 0 = No errors; 1 = Improper dimensions of input array; 2 = Improper bounds for input variable; 3 = Error allocating memory; 4 = File IO error.